jjvanzon/Circular-Language-Spec/spec/overview.md

 - It might be nice if diagrams could be automatically drawn out: if the metrics and positions of the shapes and lines could be automatically done.
 Suggestions could be found this documentation about aspects of positioning, that might make diagrams look tidier.
 Also described might be ideas about how colors may be used to highlight things.

-- This documentation might still be loose ideas from previous descriptions of this Encircle programming language.
+- This documentation might still be loose ideas from previous descriptions of this Circular programming language.